naidonovvano/CryptoCurrency_rates_rn/README.md

 ## Installation and Launch

 To run this application, you need to have the EXPO app on your device.
 To download it, visit the App Store or Google Play.
-After installing EXPO, launch [this](exp://exp.host/@naidonovvano/ccrates?release-channel=default) link on your device or scan the QR code available at [main](https://expo.dev/@naidonovvano/ccrates) link.
+After installing EXPO scan the QR code available at [main](https://expo.dev/@naidonovvano/ccrates) link.

-To install `Crypto&Currency Rates and Exchange app`, follow these steps:
+To install __Crypto&Currency Rates and Exchange app__, follow these steps:

 * Download this repository
 * Open the folder in your IDE and install the necessary packages using